acdlite/recompose/docs/API.md

 ): ReactComponent
 ```

-A higher-order component version of `createComponent()` — accepts a function that maps an observable stream of owner props to a stream of child props, rather than directly to a stream of React nodes.
+A higher-order component version of `componentFromStream()` — accepts a function that maps an observable stream of owner props to a stream of child props, rather than directly to a stream of React nodes.
 The child props are then passed to a base component.

 You may want to use this version to interoperate with other Recompose higher-order component helpers.